25 genius kids toy storage ideas

 17. The stylish craft table

 What’s better than a stylish craft table for kids?
 A stylish craft table for kids that has sneaky storage for pencils, markers and glue sticks.
-We love the Forest Table because it’s cute and has hidden compartments but doesn’t contain too much space for the kids’ art supplies to get out of control.
+We love the kids’ forest table and chairs set from the MoMA Design Store because it’s cute and has hidden compartments but doesn’t contain too much space for the kids’ art supplies to get out of control.
 Winning all around.

 18. The perfect toy closet